-This analysis aims to describe the full SPE charge distribution entire charge probability distribution down to zero charge for each DOM.
+This analysis aims to describe the entire charge probability distribution down to small charge values for each DOM.
 This is required by the IceCube simulation.
-However, we cannot extract charge to arbitrary low PE-values before electronic noise starts dominating.
-The aim of this section is to describe how we extract information in the low-charge region (below 0.25 PE) to guide the full fitbegins to dominate.
-Fig. 3 (right) shows the charge distributions of the selected pulses that pass the single photoelectron from the Event dataset as black data points after the pulse selection for string 1, optical module 1, DOM(1,1).
-In the low-charge region By ignoring the first 100 ns of the ATWD time window, we see a second threshold at approximately that we are capable of extracting charge below the discriminator threshold (vertical black dashed line).
+However, we cannot extract charge to arbitrary low values before electronic noise begins to dominate.
+Fig. 3 (right) shows the charge distributions from the Event dataset as black data points after the pulse selection for string 1, optical module 1, DOM(1,1).
+By ignoring the first 100 ns of the ATWD time window, we see that we are capable of extracting charge below the discriminator threshold (vertical black dashed line).

-The threshold observed below 0.13 PE, i.e. the charge distribution terminates.
-This threshold arises from is due to the software threshold mentioned in Sec.
+The threshold observed below 0.13 PE is due to the software threshold mentioned in Sec.
 2.1.
 The threshold is a result of the settings employed within WaveDeform.
-These settings include a termination condition in WaveDeform, in which the pulses that are smaller than predefined criteria are rejected.
-The threshold was set to avoid electronic noise being interpreted as PMT pulses and contaminating the low-charge region on the SPE pulse template fitting algorithm that monitors the gradient of the least-squares residual in the fit to the digitized waveforms.
+These settings include a termination condition on the SPE pulse template fitting algorithm that monitors the gradient of the least-squares residual in the fit to the digitized waveforms.
 When the improvement to the fit, per PE, of allowing one more non-zero pulse drops below the value of the termination condition, the algorithm will terminate.
 By reducing the value of the termination condition setting, WaveDeform is slower but will produce a better fit to the data and fit and include smaller pulses.
 The extension to the charge distribution is shown as the green data points in Fig. 3 (right).
 Reducing this value, however, will also increase the electronic noise contamination.
 An assessment of this follows.

-The steeply falling component of the region from above the WaveDeform threshold and below the discriminator (0.13 PE to 0.250.23 PE) is in agreement with the laser measurements mentioned in Sec.
-2.1and emphasizes the importance of collecting data below the discriminator threshold.
-This section will assess the noise contribution to this region and examine the effect on .
+The steeply falling component above the WaveDeform threshold and below the discriminator (0.13 PE to 0.23 PE) is in agreement with the laser measurements mentioned in Sec.
+2.1.
 Since small pulses below the DOM's discriminator threshold will be recorded in events with multiple photoelectrons, it is important that the SPE charge distribution accounts for this shape.
 Exp1 was specifically introduced into Eq.
 2.1 to account for this component.
-It was an empirical choice to use an exponential to represent this region of the charge distributionand noise contribution by lowering the WaveDeform threshold.
+It was an empirical choice to use an exponential to represent this region of the charge distribution.

 Figure 4.
-The eumulative charge distributions of all DOMs for the MinBias-Event (ME) and BeaconLaunch Forced-triggered (BFT) datasets summed over all seasons.
+The charge distributions of all DOMs for the Event (E) and Forced-triggered (FT) datasets summed over all seasons.
 The blue histogram shows the derived contribution from electronic noise.
-This was found by subtracting the normalized MinBias-Event dataset (normalized such that the rate between E and FT are the same 1PE) from the BeaconLaunch FT dataset: (B-FT-ME×(BFT|1PE/ME|1PE)).
+This was found by subtracting the Event dataset (normalized such that the rate between E and FT are the same 1PE) from the FT dataset: (FT - $E\times(FT|{1PE}/E|{1PE})$).
 Left: The charge distributions for the standard WaveDeform settings.
 Right: The charge distributions for the modified WaveDeform settings.

-Fig. 4 (left) shows the charge distributions for the MinBias summed over all DOMs for the Event (black) and the BeaconLaunch FT (red) datasets using the default settings of WaveDeform (standard WaveDeform).
+Fig. 4 (left) shows the charge distributions summed over all DOMs for the Event (black) and the FT (red) datasets using the default settings of WaveDeform (standard WaveDeform).
 As mentioned in Sec.
-2.2, occasionally a photoelectron will be coincident with the forced BeaconLaunch FT time window.
-These charges populate a an SPE charge distribution.
-Subtracting the shape of the MinBias charge distribution from the BeaconLaunch datasetEvent dataset charge distribution - which is dominated by single photoelectrons - from the FT dataset, yields an estimate of the amount of electronic noise contamination (blue).
-The bin in the MinBias Event data with the lowest signal-to-noise ratio (SNR) above 0.1 PE was found to have a SNR of 744.7.
-The SNR for the full distribution was found to be 1.98×105.
+2.2, occasionally a photoelectron will be coincident with the FT time window.
+These charges populate an SPE charge distribution.
+Subtracting the shape of the Event dataset charge distribution - which is dominated by single photoelectrons - from the FT dataset, yields an estimate of the amount of electronic noise contamination (blue).
+The signal-to-noise ratio (SNR) above 0.1 PE is found to be SNR = 744.7 and SNR = 1.98×10^5 , in the bin with the lowest SNR value and for the full distribution, respectively.

-Fig. 4 (right) shows the same data after lowering the WaveDeform threshold (modified WaveDeform), and is found to have SNR of 57.9 in the bin with the largest contamination and the total SNR was found to be 0.69×10^5 .

-The modified WaveDeform datasets show a minimal increase in the contribution of noise to While the noise is observed to increase (as expected) with the modified WaveDeform, the low-charge region.
-From this, however, we are able to extract charge information down to approximately $0.10\,PE$ and improve the overall description of the charge distribution below the discriminator.
-This will help constrain the values of the steeply falling exponential, defined with Exp{T} contamination level is still considered minimal (below 2% in any bin).
+Fig. 4 (right) shows the same data after lowering the WaveDeform threshold (modified WaveDeform), and is found to have a SNR = 57.9 and SNR = 0.69×10^5 , in the bin with the lowest SNR value and for the full distribution, respectively.
+While the noise is observed to increase (as expected) with the modified WaveDeform, the contamination level is still considered minimal (below 2% in any bin).